Top 4 Boat Sump Pumps In 2023 & How To Install Them

 Tools Required:

-Decide where you want the pump to go.
-If only one pump is installed, it should be placed in the area of the bilge where the water is deepest when the boat is at anchor.
+Choose the location of the pump; if just one is installed, it should be put where the water is deepest when the boat is at anchor.
 The installation must provide complete hose drainage.

 Place the strainer in a position that allows the pump’s nozzle to connect to the discharge hose properly.